(5)

 This on-demand course has been approved by the Wisconsin Medical Examining Board as meeting the requirements for continuing education on responsible opioid prescribing per Med 13.03(3) of the Wisconsin Administrative Code.
 This course will need to be combined with additional education to meet the two-hour requirement.

-This activity has been pre-approved for ABIM, ABA, ABP, ABOHNS, ABO, and ABPath MOC Part II credit.
+This activity has been pre-approved for ABIM, ABA, ABP, ABOHNS, ABS, and ABPath MOC Part II credit.
 Approval for MOC Part II credit by other ABMS Boards may be found here.
 Participants who complete the activity by Dec.
-3, 2021, will have their MOC credit submitted for 2021; after Dec.
-3, 2021, MOC credits will be submitted for 2022.
+1, 2024, will have their MOC credit submitted for 2024; after Dec.
+1, 2024, MOC credits will be submitted for 2025.

 Speaker: David Galbis-Reig, MD, DFASAM, Medical Director of Addiction Services at Wheaton Franciscan Healthcare – All Saints, Racine, WI